 (2) At the end of the Police Royal Commission (as determined under section 3(2) of the Royal Commission (Police) Act 2002) all records in the possession of the Police Royal Commission not transferred to the CCC under section 19(4) of the Corruption and Crime Commission Act 2003 —

 (a) are to be transferred to the CCC; and

 (b) become records of the CCC and may be dealt with accordingly.

 ”.

-3 On the date as at which this compilation was prepared, the Legal Profession Act 2008 s.
-700 had not come into operation.
-It reads as follows:

-“

-700. Royal Commission (Police) Act 2002 amended

-(1) The amendments in this section are to the Royal Commission (Police) Act 2002.

-(2) Section 3(1) is amended by deleting the definition of “legal practitioner” and inserting instead —

-“

-legal practitioner means an Australian legal practitioner within the meaning of that term in the Legal Profession Act 2008 section 3;

-”.

-”.